Sun Bear: Profile and Information

 It is regarded as the smallest among all bear species, standing nearly 28 in (70 cm) at the shoulder and weighing 55 to 143 pounds (25 to 65 kg).

-It is stubbily built, strongly curved claws, large paws, short snout, and small rounded ears.
+Stubbily built, with strongly curved claws, large paws, a short snout, and small rounded ears.
 The fur is usually jet-black but can vary from red to grey.
-The term “sun” in sun bear is gotten from the characteristics cream to orange coloured chest patch.
+The term “sun” in sun bear is derived from cream to orange-colored chest patch characteristics.

-Its unique morphology includes a flattened chest, inward-turned front feet, and powerful forelimbs with large claws (which are believed to be an adaptation for climbing).
+Its unique morphology includes a flattened chest, inward-turned front feet, and powerful forelimbs with large claws (believed to be an adaptation for climbing).

 The head and body length is between 39 – 55 in (100 – 140 cm).
 The snout could be silver, grey, or orange.
-The hair is fine and silky and is also the shortest among all bear species due to hot tropical habitat.
+Due to its hot tropical habitat, the hair is fine and silky and the shortest among all bear species.

-Infants are born with greyish black fur, with a white or pale brown snout and a dirty white chest patch.
+Infants are born with greyish-black fur, a white or pale brown snout and a dirty white chest patch.
 The guard hairs are lighter than the underfur in adults.
 The edges of the paws are brown or tan, with sickle-shaped claws and furless soles.

 The tail is 1 to 3 in (3 to 7 cm) long.
-Sun bears extend their long tongue by 8 to 10 in (20 to 25 cm) to extract honey and insects.
+Sun bears extend their long tongue by 8 to 10 inches (20 to 25 cm) to extract honey and insects.

 Reproduction